-In the following article, I have mentioned all the required details a candidate must know about the ACT calculators, which calculators are not permitted, and our top recommendations that are suitable for the students.
+In the following article, I have mentioned all the required details a candidate must know about the ACT calculators, which are not permitted, and our top recommendations that are suitable for the students.

 ACT Calculator Policy

 The main aim of ACT is to minimize disturbances and prevent any candidate from taking undue advantage during the test.
-However, they also want to ensure that the students use the calculators that they are familiar with and comfortable with.
+However, they also want to ensure that the students use the calculators they are familiar with and comfortable with.

 The CAS calculators help the students to solve the problem algebraically, dismissing the intent of some questions.
 Similarly, calculators with built-in or downloadable CAS functionality are expected to be avoided.